amirfakhrullah/reddit-client-app/README.md

 ## Others

-* if you guys interested in contributing to this web app (fixing bugs or adding new feature), open a pull request.
+* if you guys interested in contributing to this web app (fixing bugs or adding new feature), open a new issue.

 ## Acknowledgements